pananton/busrpc-spec/busrpc.md

 * it is a cryptographic hash function, which means that it is practically impossible to find two distinct inputs that are hashed to the same value
 * it's performance does not degrade for a small inputs (tens of bytes)
 * modern CPUs provide high-performance instructions for SHA hash calculation
+* it's output is shorter than SHA-256

-### Escape encoding
+### Characters encoding

-We expect, that the following characters can be used as-is in a message bus topic:
+This specification expects, that the following characters can be used as-is in a message bus topic:
 * alphanumericals (a-z, A-Z and 0-9)
 * underscore `_` (to avoid encoding of the namespace/class/method names)
 * hyphen `-` (to avoid encoding of the negative numbers)

-Other characters may be reserved or prohibited by the message bus, which is described in the bus [specialization](#specializations).
+Other characters may be reserved or forbidden by the message bus, which is described in the bus [specialization](#specializations).

 Additionally, busrpc specification itself introduces several characters with a special meaning.
 This characters are chosen separetely for each message bus.
 In this document they are reffered to by the following tokens:
 * `<esc>` - escape character
 * `<field-sep>` - separator for structure fields when structure is encoded as endpoint component (see [below](#structure-encoding))

-If sequence of characters to be used as endpoint component contains reverved characters, all of them should be encoded as `<esc><hex><hex>`.
-Here `<esc>` is an escape character and `<hex><hex>` is a hexadecimal representation of the encoded character.
-Busrpc specification recommends to use lowercase "a-f" for hexadecimal digits, however, it is not required.
+If endpoint component contains reserved characters, all of them should be encoded as `<esc><hex><hex>`.
+Here `<esc>` is an escape character and `<hex><hex>` is a hexadecimal representation of the reserved character.
+Busrpc specification recommends to use lowercase "a-f" for the hexadecimal digits, however, it is not required.

-### Scalar value encoding

-Values of the protobuf [scalar types\

 ### Structure encoding